 Our primary care doctors can assess your risk factors which include your age, family history, diabetes, cholesterol levels, blood pressure, and other lifestyle factors, to determine your needs.

 Heart disease and stroke are two of the most common causes of death in the United States, and prevention is our goal.
 A heart attack occurs when blood flow to the heart is blocked.
-Your heart needs a continual supply of oxygen and blood, and without it, it will soon begin to die.
+Your heart needs a continual supply of oxygen and blood, and without it, the tissue will soon begin to die.

 Heart Screening and Stroke Screening in NYC

-Your lifestyle plays an important part in your risk for heart disease and stroke.
+Your lifestyle plays an integral part in your risk for heart disease and stroke.
 We will wish to discuss your diet and physical activity habits, and if necessary, we can suggest helpful modifications to help improve your heart health.

 A vascular ultrasound is a simple screening test used to evaluate the carotid arteries.
 The test can detect signs of significant plaque, which can increase the risk of stroke.

 A coronary calcium scan is a CT scan providing an image of the heart’s arteries, indicating if the risk of heart attack or stroke is higher.

 ECG monitoring uses a small device that records the rhythm of your heart continuously for 24 hours.
 It can evaluate heart arrhythmia and palpitations symptoms, and you will need to keep a diary of any symptoms experienced during this time.

 Early Detection and Prevention in Midtown & UES